Mfarakeh

-Mfarakeh is traditionally served as part of a mezze in the Arab world, especially in Levant (Palestine, Lebanon, Syria, Jordan).
+Mfarakeh is traditionally served as part of a mezze in the Arab world, especially in the Levant (Lebanon, Syria, Palestine, Jordan).

 Etymology

 The word "mfarakeh" (مفركة) is derived from the Arabic verb, فرك, meaning "the rubbed".
 The root is also used to describe the crumbling apart of fully ripe wheat when rubbed in one's hand or even a wooden whisk used to break up food.
 This renders the meaning closer to "that which is crumbled or broken apart into bits"; descriptive of the way the egg falls in crumbles around the potatoes.

-Preparation

-Cut the onions and put in a saucepan with olive oil on medium to light heat until well wilted.
-Then add the potatoes, peeled and cut into small cubes, season with salt, pepper and cumin, and add a quarter cup of boiled water.
-Cook on low heat until the potatoes are tender, but have not lost their shape.
-Whisked eggs are then poured over the potatoes and gently stirred until all the egg is cooked; garnishes like coriander leaves are spread about just before serving.
+Another name for it is mfaraket baid o batata, meaning "rubbed eggs and potatoes".

+History

+Two recipes for mufarraka were described in a cookbook by 13th-century Abbasid author Muhammad bin Hasan al-Baghdadi.
+One recipe called for frying eggs and fish in sesame oil, while the other called for chicken liver in place of fish.

+Variations

+The ingredients can be cooked together in a pan like an omelette, or can be cooked separately and made into a salad.

+A variety of spices are used, such as sumac, za'atar, or seven-spice.